• Skip to main content

 Close up photograph of a bunch of padlocks, also known as love locks, attached to a piece of a wall along the Seine River in Paris, France.

-For a long time, the Pont des Arts bridge in Paris was covered in padlocks left by lovers, somewhat like carving their initials in a tree.
+Since 2008, the Pont des Arts bridge in Paris was covered in padlocks left by lovers, somewhat like carving their initials in a tree.

 While some saw the love locks as a nuisance, most saw the love locks as public art.